Mason Stajduhar: Personal life

-On November 18, 2017, it was announced that Stajduhar had been diagnosed with Localized Ewing's sarcoma, a form of bone cancer, and had begun to undergo chemotherapy.
+On November 18, 2017, it was announced that Stajduhar had been diagnosed with localized Ewing sarcoma, a form of bone cancer, and had begun to undergo chemotherapy.
 Team doctors found a cancerous lesion during a routine exam.
 Having continued to train throughout his treatment, Stajduhar completed his chemotherapy and returned to playing in full with Orlando City on June 20, 2018.

+On April 28, 2024, Stajduhar and his wife Tatiana were arrested on disorderly conduct charges after they allegedly refused to leave the Tier Nightclub in Downtown Orlando.
+Club bouncers alleged the pair were intoxicated and that they had yelled at a woman near the club entrance before the couple were removed.
+Stajduhar allegedly then tried to re-enter the club with him later claiming that the bouncers had struck Tatiana and he wanted to make sure that she was okay before the pair were handed over to Orlando Police Department officers and arrested, with Tatiana allegedly pushing an officer to the ground in the process.